 People who work outside, especially in the summer, are exposed to heat and can get heat illness.
 Heat illness can also lead to injuries.
-Workers are more likely to get injured if they get tired or dizzy from the heat while working.
-What you learn here will prepare you for helping your co-workers and yourself stay safe when working in hot weather.
+Workers may be more likely to get injured if they get tired or light-headed from the heat while working.
+Heat illnesses are preventable but, if left unchecked, could lead to death.
+What you learn here will prepare you for helping your co-workers and yourself to stay safe when working in hot weather.